 In adtech, we have to confront a lot of pitfalls.
 As we grow our technology, fraudsters grow theirs to spam the Internet.
-But, in the end, publishers are held liable by the readers.
+But, in the end, publishers are held liable by the readers and advertisers.
 Forced redirect ads are on their way to make the condition even worse.
 So, here’s the guide to deal with it.

 Before we start with anything, let’s have a quick refresh of the basics.

-This redirect could be via links, disturbing pop-ups or through a webpage overloaded with display ads.
-In fact, fraudsters develop trust with publishers by posing as a legitimate ad network for certain period of time and then start dropping in malware through ad creative in order to forcibly redirect destinations for the users.
+The redirect could be via links, disturbing pop-ups, or through a webpage overloaded with display ads.
+In fact, fraudsters develop trust with publishers by posing as a legitimate ad network for a certain period of time and then start dropping in malware through ad creatives in order to forcibly redirect destinations for the users.

-– Dave Pond, GM of display and programmatic at Vox Media.
+– Dave Pond, GM of Display and Programmatic, Vox Media.

 How is it done?

-There are generally three primary ways to insert forced redirect ads on the ad network or web path:
+There are generally three primary ways to insert forced redirect ads on the website or web path:

 1. At ad request level